pbaljet/CPSC-4970/docs/modules/m1/handson-sw-install.md

     Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.8+10-LTS, mixed mode)

 If you are using multiple versions of Java you can  create a shell alias (linux/max) or doskey (<a href="https://stackoverflow.com/questions/47469310/switch-jdk-version-in-windows-10-cmd" target="_blank">Windows</a> to quickly switch between java versions.
-The key environment variable for Java are the "JAVA_HOME" and "JAVA_"
+The key environment variable for Java is "JAVA_HOME".

+You are also welcome to use other Java implementations such as OpenJDK.

 ## Git Version Control